BytemarkHosting/pi-init2/README.md

 The Raspberry Pi should now boot and set everything up for development.

-If you want the chagnes you make to be under version control instead of unzipping you can do the following (EDIT: DON'T DO THIS, it messes with file permissions and is a mess to clean up.
+If you want the changes you make to be under version control instead of unzipping you can do the following (EDIT: DON'T DO THIS, it messes with file permissions and is a mess to clean up.
 Use the inculded install_packages.sh script)

 ```
 $cd /Volumes/boot